Guanine team building the future of diagnostics

 • Guides therapy earlier, with greater precision

-• Enables OEMs to rapidly build next-generation assays
+• Enables OEMs to deploy proprietary assays on a stable architecture

-• Unlocks precision health and AI-driven medicine for every patient
+• Unlocks precision health and AI-driven medicine through richer, quantitative data

 Diagnostics re-engineered from first principles.